 Recommended by Sydney of AWorldInReach.com

-If you’re visiting Savannah, Georgia and looking for the perfect place to spend a relaxing afternoon, take a stroll to Forsyth Park.
-This large park in Savannah’s Historic District has walking paths, shady spots for relaxing, sports and recreation areas, and a large centerpiece fountain that is one of the most photographed spots in the city.
+If you’re visiting Savannah, Georgia, and looking for the perfect place to spend a relaxing afternoon, take a stroll to Forsyth Park.
+This large park in Savannah’s Historic District has walking paths, shady spots for relaxing, sports, and recreation areas, and a large centerpiece fountain, one of the city’s most photographed spots.

 Forsyth Park is located in the southern part of the Historic District, about a 25-minute walk from the River Street area of Savannah.
-The walk from River Street down to the park is very scenic and perfect for exploring the city.
-Along the way, admire Savannah’s scenery, from the city’s historic squares to its gorgeous architecture.
+The walk from River Street down to the park is scenic and perfect for exploring the city.
+Along the way, admire Savannah’s scenery, from historic squares to gorgeous architecture.

-Once you arrive at Forsyth Park, you can keep walking on the park’s walking paths, start a game of frisbee or tennis, hang out on a bench and people watch, or just stop to admire the park’s scenery.
+Once you arrive at Forsyth Park, you can keep walking on the park’s walking paths, start a game of frisbee or tennis, hang out on a bench and people-watch, or stop to admire the park’s scenery.
 Don’t forget to grab a photo of the beautiful Forsyth Fountain!

 #5 – Breakfast at Mirabelle